 Finance Commission

 In Pakistan's Devolution Plan of 2001, the Provincial Finance Commissions (PFCs) were instrumental in distributing provincial resources to district and tehsil councils.
 Through Provincial Finance Awards and the power to levy local taxes, they made sure local governments had enough money to deliver basic services.
 The goal of this arrangement was to promote harmony and trade.
 Various taxes and fees are levied by Zila Councils, Tehsil and Town Councils, and Union Councils.
 These include taxes on health and education, real estate and property taxes, licensing fees, and service costs.
 In addition, they charge for entertainment, certain municipal services, and public utilities.23

 31

 Responsibilities of Union, Tehsil and zila council

+Responsibilities of Onion, Tensii and Lita council

 Zila Council Tehsil and Town Union

 Councils Councils

 Educational tax.
 Services of local Fee for

 tax licensing of

 professions and

 vocations.

 Health tax.
-Tax imposed on the Fee for animal
+Tax imposed on the sale of real estate Fee for animal

-ricarui tax. sale of real estate sales in cattle markets.
+sale of fear estate sales in cattle markets.

-70

-taxes on Property tax on the Market tee.
+taxes on Property tax on the Market fee.

 automobiles that lands' and

 are not motor buildings' yearly

 vehicles rental value

 23 Syed Muhammad Ali, Devolution of Power in Pakistan (2018)

-D.111 1 1 TI
+D.1111 1 1 m1

 • Billboard and The cost to

-advertisement fees. certify a birth,
+1 advertisement fees. certify a birth,

 Government. marriage, or

 death

 Local rate for The cost of fairs, Charges for

 properties industrial exhibits, specific

 subject to land livestock fairs, services

 revenue agricultural rendered by the

 assessments. displays, union council.

-Fee in respect of Tournaments and Rate of
+Tournaments and Rate of

 schools, other public events. compensation

-colleges, and - for
+colleges, and • for

 health facilities neighborhood

 established or and village

 guards.

 Maintained by Fees for building Fee for

 the district design approval, carrying out or

 government. construction, and maintaining

 reconstruction. any public

 utility project

 Fee for licenses Fee for licenses or

 granted by the permits and

 district penalties or fines

 government. for violation of the

 licensing rules.

 Fee for specific Fees associated

 services with carrying out

 rendered by a and maintaining

 district public utility

-government. projects like as
+projects like as

-Fees associated Fees for films,
+Fees for films,

 with collecting plays, theatre

-taxes on behalf tickets, and other
+tickets, and other

 33

 of the forms of

 government. entertainment.

 Toll on newly Collection charges

 constructed for recovery of any

 roads and tax on behalf of the

 bridges that are Government,

 not part of District

 provincial or Government,

 national routes Union

 and are located Administration or

 inside a district. any statutory

 authority.